Advanced and retracted tongue root: Advanced tongue root

 Advanced tongue root, abbreviated ATR or +ATR, also called expanded, involves the expansion of the pharyngeal cavity by moving the base of the tongue forward, lowering the larynx, and otherwise expanding the walls of the pharynx during the pronunciation of a vowel.
 This may result in +ATR vowels being longer than −ATR vowels.
 The lowering of the larynx sometimes adds a breathy quality to the vowel.

 Voiced stops such as can often involve non-contrastive tongue root advancement.
 Results can be seen occasionally in sound changes relating stop voicing and vowel frontness, such as voicing stop consonants before front vowels in the Oghuz Turkic languages; or in Adjarian's law (the fronting of vowels after voiced stops in certain dialects of Armenian).

 True uvular consonants appear to be incompatible with advanced tongue root, i.e. they are inherently [−ATR].
 Combined with the above tendency for voiced stops to be [+ATR], that motivates the extreme rarity of the voiced uvular stop /[ɢ]/ compared to its voiceless counterpart /[q]/.

 The International Phonetic Alphabet represents ATR with a "left tack" diacritic, /[◌̘ ]/.

 In languages in which they occur, advanced-tongue-root vowels very often contrast with retracted tongue root (RTR) vowels in a system of vowel harmony, which occurs commonly in large parts of West Africa.

 ATR vowels involve a certain tension in the tongue, often in the lips and jaw as well; the ear can often perceive this tension as a "brightness" (narrow formants) compared to RTR vowels.
 Nonetheless, phoneticians do not refer to ATR vowels as tense vowels since the word tense already has several meanings in European phonetics.

 Retracted tongue root

 Retracted tongue root, abbreviated RTR, is the retraction of the base of the tongue in the pharynx during the pronunciation of a vowel, the opposite articulation of advanced tongue root.
 This type of vowel has also been referred to as pharyngealized.

 The neutral position of the tongue during the pronunciation of a vowel, contrasting with advanced tongue root and thus marked -ATR, is also sometimes referred to as retracted tongue root.

 The diacritic for RTR in the International Phonetic Alphabet is the right tack, /[◌̙ ]/.

 Tongue root position and vowel harmony

-As mentioned above, many African languages, such as Maasai, have systems of vowel harmony based on tongue root position.
+Many African languages, such as Maasai, have systems of vowel harmony based on tongue root position.
 That is illustrated here with the Fante dialect of Akan, which has fifteen vowels: five +ATR vowels, five −ATR vowels, and five nasal vowels.